Retirement Planning in Las Vegas, NV: Build Income That Lasts a Lifetime

 The best time to start is now, regardless of your current age.
 Starting in your 20s or 30s gives compound growth its maximum runway, but even those within 10–15 years of retirement benefit enormously from a structured plan.
 The key decisions around Social Security timing, withdrawal sequencing, Roth conversion opportunities, and long-term care planning can make a six-figure difference in lifetime income regardless of when you begin.
 The worst time to start is later than today.

 A common starting guideline is 25 times your anticipated annual expenses from portfolio sources, based on a 4% sustainable withdrawal rate.
-But the right number for you depends on your retirement age, expected Social Security benefit, other guaranteed income, healthcare cost projections, lifestyle goals, and what you want to leave to heirs.
+But the right number for you depends on your retirement age, expected Social Security benefit, other predictable income, healthcare cost projections, lifestyle goals, and what you want to leave to heirs.
 A personalized retirement income projection, modeled across multiple scenarios and market conditions, is far more useful than any generic rule of thumb.
 Sasson can build this analysis for you at no charge.

 Sequence-of-returns risk is the danger that experiencing large portfolio losses early in retirement, while you are simultaneously making regular withdrawals, can permanently impair your portfolio even if long-term average returns are adequate.
 A 30% market decline in year one of retirement is far more damaging than the same decline in year fifteen, because early withdrawals lock in losses before the portfolio has time to recover.
-Strategies to mitigate sequence risk include holding a cash or short-duration bond buffer, using guaranteed income (Social Security, annuities) to cover essential expenses, and maintaining a dynamic withdrawal rate.
+Strategies to mitigate sequence risk include holding a cash or short-duration bond buffer, using predictable income (Social Security, annuities) to cover essential expenses, and maintaining a dynamic withdrawal rate.

 Delaying Social Security from age 62 to age 70 increases your monthly benefit by approximately 76–77%, a guaranteed, inflation-adjusted increase available nowhere else in the financial marketplace.
 For married couples, delaying the higher earner's benefit is typically the most powerful longevity insurance strategy available, since the surviving spouse will receive the higher of the two benefits for the rest of their life.
 However, the optimal decision depends on your health, other income sources, portfolio size, and when you need income.
 There is no universal right answer, this decision should be modeled as part of a comprehensive retirement income plan.